 You've just received three different quotes for your kitchen remodel.
 One is $42,000, one is $67,000, and one is $58,500.
 They all say they'll do the same job โ so why the $25,000 difference?
 The answer is almost always in the line items.

 Most homeowners compare remodeling quotes by looking at the bottom number.
 That approach costs people tens of thousands of dollars every year โ either by choosing a contractor who cuts corners, or by paying for things they didn't need.
-Here's how to read every section properly.
+Here's how to read every section properly, using the same method we walk our own clients through before they sign anything.

 | Line Item | What It Means | Watch For |